No Greenwashing Available Here

 Estimated Read Time: 3 Minutes

-What does your mind go to when you hear the name of a Swedish company and store, IKEA (other than the great scenes in Fight Club)?
+What comes to mind when you hear the name of the Swedish company and store, IKEA (other than the great scenes in Fight Club)?
 Cool, inexpensive furniture, primarily for young people, right?
-Turns out, as is often the case, we've all missed something, and it's big.
-That "thing" is an unwavering commitment to the planet and human life.
+Turns out, as is often the case, we’ve all missed something, and it’s big.
+That “thing” is an unwavering commitment to the planet and human life.
 Unlike so many others, the Swedes are not just talking the talk.
-So why don't more people know about this?
+So why don’t more people know about this?

-April is officially Greenwashing Month here in the U.S. with an avalanche of companies making empty promises to implement sustainability measures and invest in helping the planet.
+An avalanche of companies, whether knowingly or not, making empty promises to implement sustainability measures and invest in helping the planet–what’s called greenwashing.
 The most egregious greenwashing happens annually around Earth Day.
 The bombardment is endless:

-The greenwashing isn't necessarily all negative.
+The greenwashing isn’t necessarily all negative.
 Realizing a problem and owning your contribution towards it is the first step towards a cure.
-The question though becomes, how much of the projected concern is an actual cultural element for these companies' efforts vs timely annual advertising?
-And to us, that's where IKEA stands out.
+The question though becomes, how much of the projected concern is relevant to the companies’ efforts vs timely annual advertising?
+In this landscape, IKEA stands out for its authenticity and unwavering commitment to sustainable practices.

 Here's a statement from IKEA parent company (INGKA) CEO, Jesper Brodin: